vix-labs/.github/profile/README.md

 ## What We Build Internally

-We're more than just a service provide - —we’re builders at heart.
+We're more than just a service provide - we’re builders at heart.

 VIX Labs actively creates and maintains internal projects ranging from open-source tools for the Web3 community to fully incubated apps and protocols.
 Whether it’s a smart contract utility, a meme-powered dApp, or a fun weekend experiment—we love building for the sake of curiosity, creativity, and contribution.